yc930401/text_generator_keras/README.md

 ## Result

 1. Character-level example
-Seed:  the queen in a voice of thunder, and people began running about in all directions, tumbling up agai
+*Seed:  the queen in a voice of thunder, and people began running about in all directions, tumbling up agai </br>
-result: ns the woudd her hend and aroid and the tar ao inr faad sha was toe tineg ana toond at the wonde se Done.
+*result: ns the woudd her hend and aroid and the tar ao inr faad sha was toe tineg ana toond at the wonde se Done.

 2. Word-level example
-Seed: quite relieved to see it trot away quietly into the wood . 'if it had grown up , ' she said to herself , 'it would have made a dreadfully
+*Seed: quite relieved to see it trot away quietly into the wood . 'if it had grown up , ' she said to herself , 'it would have made a dreadfully </br>
-result: , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king
+*result: , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king , ' said the king
 Done.

 ## Analyse